-- 17.1 Personnel of the company must not incite promotion of slander or mockery.
-Which causes breakage Unity Including not bringing the works of others into their own - 17.2 The personnel of the company must not do anything.
-Which is sexual harassment against colleagues - 17.3 The company's personnel must be disciplined.
-Do not act as a disrespect to the supervisor Colleagues and subordinates - 17.4 The company will promote the values of morality and ethics in conducting the event by praising the employees who do good to create a working environment and atmosphere
+- 17.1 Company personnel must not incite promotion of slander or mockery.
+Which causes breakage Unity Including not bringing the works of others into their own. - 17.2 Company personnel must not do anything.
+Which is sexual harassment against colleagues. - 17.3 Company personnel must be disciplined.
+Do not act as a disrespect to the supervisor Colleagues and subordinates. - 17.4 The Company will promote the values of morality and ethics in conducting the event by praising the employees who do good to create a working environment and atmosphere.